Types of Degrees Radiologic Technology Majors Are Getting

 |Hispanic or Latino||1,228|

-Americans aren’t the only ones with an interest in Radiography.
+Students from other countries are interested in Radiography, too.
 About 0.3% of those with this major are international students.

 How Much Do Radiologic Technology Majors Make?